-Only one ostracon was found in Locus 1042; this was inscribed מעשר בהן (priestly tithe).
-Affect This was found just outside the threshold of Locus 1043 (see fig. 26 above and fig. 28 below).
+Only one ostracon was found in Locus 1042; this was inscribed and Correctly (priestly) tithe).
+This was found just outside the threshold of Locus 1043 (see fig. 26 above and fig. 28 below).
 It is hard to know what to make of it, but certainly at the last stages of the siege on Masada, the population on Masada had been swollen by refugees from Jerusalem and elsewhere.
-The מעשר כהן ostracon certainly seems to imply the presence of some form of religious representation on Masada during the period of the revolt, but it does not follow that there was a synagogue to which this person was attached.
-And although this inscription is described as being on an ostracon, it was actually on the shoulder of a storage jar.
-This is relevant because some people did not (or could not) deliver their tithes to the temple in Jerusalem, but instead gave them to priests living in their villages and towns.
-It is possible that at least some of the rebels and/or refugees on Masada followed this custom and kept their tithe offerings, hoping that the temple in Jerusalem would be restored after the war was over.
+The and Correctlow correctlo